About LCMS Conventions

 The Lutheran Church–Missouri Synod holds conventions every three years to elect synod officials (including the office of president) and to discuss and adopt “resolutions”, which LCMS members and congregations are then expected to abide by.
 Votes in these elections are cast by delegates representing local LCMS congregations.

-The 2016 and 2019 LCMS Conventions featured debate and resolutions on Concordia University System, “Lutheran Identity”, and other issues covered in the pages of this website.
+The 2016 and 2019 LCMS Conventions featured debate and resolutions on the Concordia University System, “Lutheran Identity”, and other issues covered in the pages of this website.

 2016 LCMS Convention